When the IRS Challenges Your S-Corp Salary

 What they ask for.
 The examiner wants to see:

-• Market data or comparable salary information supporting the figure
+- Market data or comparable salary information supporting the figure, with the source identified

 The response window.
 You typically have 30 days to respond.
 Extensions are possible but you need to ask.

 If you can produce documentation: A documented analysis that references verifiable data sources, explains the methodology, and cites its sources puts you in a strong position.
-In many cases, the examiner accepts the analysis and moves on without further escalation.
+Often the examiner accepts it and moves on.

 If you can't produce documentation: The examiner will determine the salary using their own analysis.
-They'll use BLS data, industry comparisons, and the nine factors from Fact Sheet 2008-25.
+They'll use BLS wage data, industry comparisons, and a multi-factor reasonableness test — the approach traces to Mayson Mfg.
+Co. v.
+Commissioner, 178 F.2d 115 (6th Cir.
+1949), and the IRS's own nine-factor list appears in Fact Sheet FS-2008-25: training and experience; duties and responsibilities; time and effort devoted to the business; dividend history; payments to non-shareholder employees; the timing and manner of paying bonuses; what comparable businesses pay for similar services; compensation agreements; and the use of a formula to set pay.
 Their number will likely be higher than what you were paying yourself.
 You'll owe the difference in payroll taxes, plus penalties and interest.

 Three cases every S-corp owner should know